dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 # Tutorial: Create a new WinForms app (Windows Forms .NET)

 In this short tutorial, you'll learn how to create a new Windows Forms (WinForms) app with Visual Studio.
 Once the initial app has been generated, you'll learn how to add controls and how to handle events.
-By the end of this tutorial you'll have a simple app that adds names to a list box.
+By the end of this tutorial, you'll have a simple app that adds names to a list box.

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]